A License is a Pet's Phone Call Home!

 If you live in unincorporated Lane County you will need to purchase your license through Lane County Animal Services or a participating license vendor.
 If you live within the city limits of an incorportated city, contact your city hall for information on obtaining a license.

-Licenses can be purchased or renewed in person, through the mail, over the phone, or you can check with your vet to see if they sell our licenses.
+Licenses can be purchased or renewed in person, online, through the mail, over the phone, or you can check with your vet to see if they sell our licenses.
 For phone-in licenses, LCAS must already have your current rabies vaccination records on file.